laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 If you have a custom helper that requires a translator instance, you should instead inject the translator at construction time.
 This can be achieved by writing a custom factory for the helper.
 [Further information on writing and registering helpers](../helpers/advanced-usage.md).

+### `TreeRendererInterface`

+`Laminas\View\Renderer\TreeRendererInterface` has been removed.
+The only implementor of this interface, `PhpRenderer`, has never rendered "trees" directly and as such this interface was superfluous.
+Requirements for rendering nested view models can be extracted from the models themselves.

 ### Placeholder Registry